 Se surmonter often has a positive meaning, here something like “surpasses itself”.
-The resulting sentence is all but incomprehensible – but that frankly is on occasion the fate of any translator.
+The resulting sentence is all but incomprehensible (though that frankly is, on occasion, the fate of any translation).

 — Les hommes s’y soumettent à des maux incroyables (XIV, 3)

 “Men there suffer unbelievable evils”.